Where is Diggerland and what is the address?

-On most rides are minimum requirement for height is 90cm
+On most rides, the minimum requirement for height is 90cm (measured with shoes on).

-Any child under 90cm is admitted free of charge.
+Any child under 90cm is admitted free of charge (measured with shoes on).

 90cm is equivalent to 0.9 metres, 35.4 inches or 2 feet and 11 inches.

-Each child around the 90cm mark will be measured at Diggerland on arrival.
+Each child around the 90cm mark will be measured at Diggerland on arrival (measured with shoes on).